dbt-labs/docs.getdbt.com/website/docs/docs/get-started-dbt.md

 ---
-title: "Quickstarts"
+title: "dbt Quickstarts"
 id: get-started-dbt
 hide_table_of_contents: true
 pagination_next: null
 pagination_prev: null
 ---

-Start your dbt journey by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with your data respective data platform. dbt Cloud enables you to develop, test, deploy, and explore data products using a single, fully managed service.
+Start your dbt journey by trying one of our quickstarts, which provides a step-by-step guide to help you set up dbt Cloud with a [variety of data platforms](/docs/cloud/connect-data-platform/about-connections). dbt Cloud enables you to develop, test, deploy, and explore data products using a single, fully managed service.

 dbt Cloud is designed to empower data teams with advanced capabilities, including:

-- Development experiences tailored to multiple personas (in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or locally with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation)).
+- Development experiences tailored to multiple personas (in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or locally with the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation))
 - Out-of-the-box [CI/CD workflows](/docs/deploy/ci-jobs)
 - The [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) for consistent metrics
 - Domain ownership of data with multi-project [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) setups
 - [dbt Explorer](/docs/collaborate/explore-projects) for easier data discovery and understanding

-Learn more about [dbt Cloud features](/docs/cloud/about-cloud/dbt-cloud-features) and [start with dbt Cloud](https://www.getdbt.com/signup/) today.
+Learn more about [dbt Cloud features](/docs/cloud/about-cloud/dbt-cloud-features) and [start your free trial](https://www.getdbt.com/signup/) today.

 <div className="grid--3-col">